mahdiwf/MC_Simulation_for_Stock/README.md

 Comparing VaR (Historical, Parametric, and Monte Carlo).<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/3528bfcd-ef2c-47f3-9640-9c4d5a1f066b)

+A 95% CVaR of $16,374 means that the expected loss of the worst 5% scenarios is $16,374. <br>
+The Monte Carlo Simulation generated VaRs are slightly higher when the confidence level is higher. <br>
+However, I have no experience to justify if these variabilities are normal or acceptable.

 **Conclusion:**<br>
 I think Monte Carlo Simulation is a great tool to analyze a probabilistic view of future stock prices/other events.<br>